 Allogeneic SCTs can have serious, even life-threatening, side effects, so they are typically done in younger patients who are in relatively good health.
 Patients in their 60s or even 70s have been transplanted successfully, but in older patients the SCT is generally done using less intensive (reduced intensity) chemotherapy and/or radiation.
 The lower doses may not kill all the bone marrow cells, but they are just enough to allow the donor cells to take hold and grow in the bone marrow.
 The lower doses also cause fewer side effects, which makes this type of transplant easier for older patients to tolerate.
 Still, some serious side effects are still possible.

 The early side effects from a SCT are similar to the side effects expected from chemotherapy and radiation, only more severe.
 One of the most serious side effects is low blood counts, which can lead to risks of serious infections and bleeding.

-The most serious side effect from allogeneic transplants is called graft-versus-host disease (or GVHD).
-This occurs when the new immune cells (from the donor) see the patient’s tissues as foreign and so attack them.
+Another possible serious side effect from allogeneic transplants is graft-versus-host disease (GVHD).
+This occurs when the new immune cells (from the donor) see the patient’s tissues as foreign and attack them.
 GVHD can affect any part of the body and can be life threatening.

-Although allogeneic SCT is currently the only treatment that can cure some patients with MDS, not all patients who get a transplant are cured.
-In addition, patients may die from complications of this treatment.
+Although allogeneic SCT is currently the only treatment that can cure some people with MDS, not everyone who gets a transplant is cured.
+In addition, some people may die from complications of this treatment.
 Your chance for cure is higher if you are young and your MDS hasn’t begun to transform into leukemia.
-Still, doctors recommend waiting until the MDS develops into a more advanced stage before considering transplant.
+Still, doctors often recommend waiting until the MDS develops into a more advanced stage before considering a stem cell transplant.